Yeah, I'm going to go ahead and grab grab grab some by 21.

 Here it is.

-Which is a correct word.
+The government disease, which is a correct word.

 It takes a worried man to sing a worried song.

-And in a recent speech that seemed like Larry Summers Swan song, the president's departed economic advisor warned that America is at risk of a profound demoralization with respect to government.
+And in a recent speech that seemed like Larry Summers' swan song, the president's departed economic advisor warned that America is at risk of a profound demoralization with respect to government.

 He fears a future in which an inadequately resourced government performs badly, leading to further demands that it be cut back, exacerbating performance problems, deepening the backlash, and creating a vicious cycle.